bradsimpson213/star_trader_server/README.md

 They needed a platform to sell used starships...

-# WELCOME TO STAR TRADER
+# WELCOME TO STAR TRADER SERVER

 ## MVP
 - Ability to create new users and have user login with authorization